Disease Guide ·Dental Disease ·2026

 Cost vs Deductible

-A cleaning alone at $300-$800 may not exceed your deductible.
-But add extractions ($500-$2,000+) and the math changes fast.
-Dental procedures with multiple extractions are exactly the kind of unexpected expense insurance is designed for.
-One bad dental visit can justify a year of premiums.
+A cleaning alone ($300-$800) may not exceed your deductible.
+Add extractions ($500-$2,000+) and costs spike.
+Multi-extraction visits justify insurance coverage.
+One bad visit can justify a year of premiums.

 Red flag · Pre-existing